cagov/cannabis.ca.gov/README.md

 - The codegen tool is helpful
 - Supports 3 browser engines so we can test Chrome, Firefox and Safari

-### Integration(End to end) tests with cypress

-The cypress headless tests are triggered with ```npm test```.
-These run in the git action e2e-cypress.yml.
-The git action runs setup scripts and starts a web dev server to return files in docs/ after the build runs.

-To run cypress tests locally
-- ```npm test:cypress``` to start a dev server and launch the cypress test runner tool
-- Before running tests you need to have run a build at least once.
-The tests are not yet tied to a watch or rebuild process.
-If you have already done ```npm run dev``` or ```npm run build``` then you will have generated the static site and can run the test command without a server running.

-More info on <a href="https://www.cypress.io/">cypress</a>

-Benefits:
-- Works nicely in a git action
-- Runs reliably
-- Helpful debugging tools
-- Supports 2 browser engines so we can test Chrome and Firefox

 ## npm scripts

 The scripts in the package.json are arranged alphabetically.